 Accommodation is Reasonable

-If you want to live in a huge mansion near Niagara Falls, then you might be on a tad bit on the expensive side, but if you have normal preferences like most people, you will be fine.
-There are more expensive cities and less expensive cities in Canada and rent obviously depends on location.
+If you want to live in a huge mansion near Niagara Falls, then you might be a tad bit on the expensive side, but if you have normal preferences like most people, you will be fine.
+There are more expensive cities and less expensive areas in Canada, and rent obviously depends on location.
 In Toronto, a 1-bedroom flat costs approximately $1,632 while in Vancouver the rent may be about $986.

 The Cost of Living is Affordable

 Of course, the cost of living in Canada may be much more than it is in your home country-but that’s because it is Canada and you are living on a completely different currency.
-Accordingly, you will be earning in a different currency as well, so there is nothing to worry about.
+Accordingly, you will be earning in a different currency as well (Canadian dollars), so there is nothing to worry about.

 You should have enough money to support yourself while you look for work which is why all Express Entry applicants are required to show proof of funds for their initial settling down process.
 However, that amount is enough to get you through several months and there is a high chance of finding work before that.
 You can click here for a full cost of living guide so you can figure out how much your monthly expenses are likely to be when you do move to Canada.